hdfiresky/GitHub-deploy-helper/LOCAL_DEPLOYMENT.md

     nano ~/.bashrc
     ```

-2. Add the following line to the end of the file:
+2. Add the following line to the end of the file, including the application name:
     ```bash
-    alias local_deploy='sudo /usr/local/bin/local_deploy.sh'
+    alias local_deploy='sudo /usr/local/bin/local_deploy.sh problem-buddy-app'
     ```

 3. Save the file (`Ctrl+X`, `Y`, `Enter`) and apply the changes to your current shell session: